wouterpeyrot/CCGWAS/README.md

 ```

 This provides the results for 10 SNPs from the schizophrenia (SCZ) vs bipolar disorder (BIP) case-case comparison, described in detail in Peyrot & Price.
-2020 bioRxiv.
+2021 Nature Genetics.